Authentic Lessons for 21st Century Learning

 20 Minute(s)

 For this activity, students will use the T.A.C.O.S.
 Instructional Strategy.
 If students are not in groups already, place students into groups of four for the remainder of the lesson.
 Pass out the attached T.A.C.O.S.
 Cartoon Analysis handout for students to use during this activity.
 Briefly explain each part of the T.A.C.O.S. acronym on slide 7.
 Provide each group with one political cartoon from the attached Political Cartoons Packet.
 There are seven cartoons total, one for each group.
 You will need multiple copies of cartoons for classes larger than 28 students.
 Tell students to use the T.A.C.O.S. acronym to break down each part of the cartoon.
 Students should also decide which category of M.A.I.N. their given cartoon fits into.
 Use the attached T.A.C.O.S.
-Teacher Notes handout to check for understanding when students finish analyzing their cartoon.
+Teacher Notes handout to check for their understanding as groups finish analyzing their cartoon.
 Ensure that students have identified the correct information and picked the correct category of M.A.I.N. before they move to the next activity.

 Extend